redeat17/Project-1/README.md

 - Likes and Dislikes
 - Description
 - Comment Count
-The youtube API consists of three datasets: YouTube API: YouTube Search Items, YouTube Video Statistics, and Youtube Channel Statistics.
+The following three datasets were pulled from the YouTube API: YouTube Search Items, YouTube Video Statistics, and Youtube Channel Statistics.
 All three datasets are linked by the unique Video ID and Channel ID fields.

-11:00
 # Data Cleaning and Exploration
 **Pandas Process**
 With Pandas, we read the CSV file and parsed the YouTube date format into a datetime format.
 We calculated the lag time for each video to trend and replaced the category ID numbers with category names for readability.
 Afterwards, we sorted the dataframe by the number of likes and dropped any duplicate columns.
 We also used the groupby function in various cells for the date, number of published trending videos, categories, and months.